bfergs/Terra/README.md

-**Terra!** is an Android app that provides high quality wallpapers depicting some of earths most beautiful landscapes!
+**Terra** is an Android app that provides high quality wallpapers depicting some of earths most beautiful landscapes!

 Features:
 * Automatically change wallpapers every 24 hours